 With the help of Thunder Mountain Gold, BeMetals (BMET) commenced drilling at South Mountain in July of 2019 and drilled twenty-one holes totaling 7,517 feet (2,290 meters) from five underground drilling stations within the Sonneman level.
 The drilling program was designed to test potential down plunge extensions, and overall continuity to the mineralized zones and confirm the grade distribution of the current polymetallic mineral resource.
 All of the drill core recovered from the drilling was logged on site and assayed by ALS Chemex.
-Selected intervals and results are summarized in the Company's 2020 Form 10K for the year ended December 31, 2020, and in the 2019 Form 10K for the year ended December 31, 2019.
+Selected intervals and results are summarized in the Company's Form 10K for the year ended December 31, 2021.